 Above: A blanket of fog covers rows of grape vines.

 Above: During fall, it’s not uncommon to spot giant pumpkins on the ranch.

 Above: Visitors to the ranch will encounter many sculptures like this bear made by Tom Otterness, overlooking a man-made irrigation pond.

-Above: Wreaths made by hand from materials sourced around the estate are available to purchase at McEvoy Ranch’s Ferry Building shop in San Francisco in November, or if you’d like to learn how to make your own, consider joining the Wreath Making Workshop on November 7.
+Above: Wreaths made by hand from materials sourced around the estate are available to purchase at McEvoy Ranch’s Ferry Building shop in San Francisco in November.

-For more wine country tours ,see Vineyard Haven: A Napa Valley Garden That Belongs to the Land and Garden Visit: The French Laundry in California’s Napa Valley.
+For more wine country tours, see Vineyard Haven: A Napa Valley Garden That Belongs to the Land.